The Early Years at East Kalgoorlie Primary School

 Children in the early years are grouped according to phases within their broad area of Early Years Plus or Early Years as per the WCLS.
 Students in Early Years Plus who are working at a phase below children in the same year level, will be involved in an extension and support transition plan.

-Two supported Playgroups are also available for younger children and their parents/ caregivers.
+KindiLink is a supported Playgroup that is available for younger children and their parents/ caregivers.

 Department of Education – Early Childhood Education – National Quality Standard.